jj-owens/assignments/README.md

 Each of the folders in this repo represents a coding challenge (daily, short practices), exercise (completed immediately after learning a new topic), or a project (used to test my ability in given areas of development) that I've worked on.
-Each of these assignments has a README file that explains the work as well as a summary of what I learned by completing it.
+Each of these tasks has a README file that explains the work as well as a summary of what I learned by completing it.